AgedLace/AgedLace.github.io/content/index.md

 ---
+title: Welcome to Be Not Deceived
 tags: []
+Type: Home Page
+Date-Created: 2024-February-22, 8:49:54 am
-Date-Modified: 2024-February-22, 8:45:15 am
+Date-Modified: 2024-February-22, 1:34:08 pm
+aliases:
 Title: index
-Type: Notebook Home Page
-Date-Created: 2024-February-20, 9:38:51 am
-aliases:
-  - Bible Study Notebook
 ---

-***NOTE** - Hover over the Scripture Links to bring up a pop-up box for that Scripture.*

-## Purpose
+## Notebook Purpose

 There are a few reasons for this Bible Study Notebook